dpwiese/flying-notes-vitepress/docs/src/cfi/tsa/runway-incursions.md

 ### Use of aircraft exterior lighting

-* Use to increase aircraft visibility when crossing runway
+* Use to increase aircraft visibility when crossing runway.
-* Be mindful at night of how lighting can impair visibility during taxi operations
+* Be mindful at night of how lighting can impair visibility during taxi operations.
-  * For example, don't taxi around with strobes on
+  * For example, don't taxi around with strobes on.
 * **Aircraft Lights**
   * See [AIM 4-3-23 - Use of Aircraft Lights](https://www.faa.gov/air_traffic/publications/atpubs/aim_html/chap4_section_3.html#$paragraph4-3-23)
   * *An aircraft **anti-collision light** system can use one or more **rotating beacons** and/or **strobe lights.***
-    * *However, during any adverse meteorological conditions, the pilot-in-command may determine that the anti-collision lights should be turned off when their light output would constitute a hazard to safety*
+    * *However, during any adverse meteorological conditions, the pilot-in-command may determine that the anti-collision lights should be turned off when their light output would constitute a hazard to safety.*
     * *Supplementary strobe lights should be turned off on the ground when they adversely affect ground personnel or other pilots, and in flight when there are adverse reflection from clouds.*
   * *Aircraft **position lights** are required to be lighted on aircraft operated on the surface and in flight **from sunset to sunrise.***